Jaypee Infratech insolvency: NCLAT says banks can vote against NBCC proposal

 In the first round of insolvency proceedings conducted last year, the Rs 7,350-crore bid of Lakshdeep, part of Suraksha Group, was rejected by lenders.

-Later in October 2018, IRP (interim Resolution Professional) Anuj Jain started the second round of bidding process to revive Jaypee Infratech on the NCLT's direction and the process is still ongoing.
+Later in October 2018, the IRP started the second round of bidding process to revive Jaypee Infratech on the NCLT's direction and the process is still ongoing.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)